eagraves14/eagraves14/Capstone2/README.md

 As previewed in the visualization section earlier, the chart below shows which characteristics have the largest predictive impact in the model, as measured by SHAP feature importance.

 ![FeatureImportances](reports/figures/FeatureImportances.png)

+## Opportunities for Improvement

+The main opportunity for improvement in the model is to improve recall, which I believe can only really be done with more/better features.
+In other words, there are other factors at play that the dataset does not have.
+The more we are able to capture, the higher the recall we should be able to achieve.
+In addition to the examples mentioned above — being recruited and life events, which we may not be able to track — there are other features that we may actually be able to track, e.g., asking via survey whether an employee feels a sense of mission/purpose with their role and/or the company (which is correlated with retention according to https://www.netsuite.com/portal/resource/articles/human-resources/employee-turnover-causes.shtml)